vdclab/gene_presence_abscence/workflow/report/workflow.rst

 Raw data analysis
 *****************

+- In the first step it perform a blastp ALL VS ALL analysis using the genomes and the seeds as database.
+- Using the results of the blastp a selection of the hits is perform using the evalue, percentage of identity and coverage gave by the user.
+- For each file created a silix analysis is perform.
-The raw data analysis generates silix results that serve as a starting point for subsequent analyses.
+- The silix results will serve as a starting point for subsequent analyses.

 Analysis sets
 *************